microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 npm run start
 ```

 Paste the URL of the application into the address bar of another tab or even another browser to have more than one client open at a time.
 Edit the text on any client and see the text change and synchronize on all the clients.

 ## Next steps

 - Try extending the demo with more Fluid DDSes and a more complex UI.
 - Consider using the [Fluent UI React controls](https://aka.ms/fluentui/) to give the application the look and feel of Microsoft 365.
 To install them in your project run the following in the command prompt: `npm install @fluentui/react`.
-- Try changing the container schema to use a different shared data object type or specify multiple objects in `initialObjects`.
 - For an example that will scale to larger applications and larger teams, check out the [React Starter Template in the FluidExamples repo](https://github.com/microsoft/FluidExamples/tree/main/react-starter-template).

 {{< callout tip >}}